• Skip to primary navigation

 Ingredients

-• 4 medium portobello mushrooms, stem and gills removed
+• 4 medium portobello mushrooms stem and gills removed

-• ½ cup salsa
+• ½ cup pasta sauce

-• 4 teaspoon pine nuts
+• 4 teaspoons pine nuts

-• 4 teaspoon shredded parmesan cheese
+• 4 teaspoons shredded parmesan cheese

 Instructions